gsemet/python-fiximports/README.rst

 ##################

 Python Fix Imports is a Sublime Text 3 plugin that can automatically reorganize the ``import`` statements of your Python script.
-Please read the "Rationals" section for more information.
+Please read the "Rationale" section for more information.

 This plugin comes from a script that has been written for the Buildbot project, in order to help developers ensuring they properly organize their import statements in their Python files.